-Cost effective method: Integrate HL7 Patient Data with Salesforce
+Cost efficient method: Integrate HL7 Patient Data with Salesforce

 As the world and their gran will tell you, better-connected patient data will come to define the 2020s.